 Why you should buy this: It gives you a good idea of what basic virtual reality is like.

-Who’s it for: Those buying a new Samsung phone, or don’t want to pay through the nose for VR.
+Who’s it for: Those who have a new Samsung phone, or don’t want to pay through the nose for VR.

 Why we picked the Samsung Gear VR

 Don’t have a gaming PC of your own?
 Always on the go?
 There are a lot of smartphone virtual reality solutions out there right now, but the Samsung’s Gear VR is still the best of the bunch.
-Able to run on a number of high-end Samsung smartphones, the Gear VR is the cheapest of the headsets we’ve covered here, at just $100 – or free with some smartphone purchases.
+Ready to run on a number of high-end Samsung smartphones, the Gear VR is the cheapest of the headsets we’ve covered here, at just $130 — or even free with some smartphone purchases.

 There are a few issues with the Gear VR, however.
 Even the newest generation of Samsung devices don’t have anywhere near the graphical performance required to pull off high-end VR experiences, and the games, while vast in number, can often be underwhelming.
-You’ll also need to provide your own Bluetooth gamepad — we recommend the SteelSeries Stratus XL — if you want to improve the experience, so make sure to consider that as part of the cost.
+You’ll also need to provide your own Bluetooth gamepad if you want to improve the experience, so make sure to consider that as part of the cost.
 However, many games don’t require a controller at all.

 There is also a lack of positional tracking – the ability to translate through space, as well as rotate in it.
 In practice, that means turning and rotating is fine, but leaning won’t cause the headset to respond correctly.
 Missing that does somewhat take away from the Gear VR’s immersion.

 While we wouldn’t suggest going out and buying a Samsung phone simply to use as a VR headset, it might be enough to swing you toward the brand if you’re already considering a new phone anyway.
-The Gear VR also massively outpaces the Google Cardboard in terms of performance, clarity, and software offerings.
+The Gear VR also massively outpaces the Google Cardboard in terms of performance, clarity, and software offerings and squares up pretty solidly against the Google Daydream View.

-However if you’re just looking to get a taste for VR, something like Google Cardboard, or one of the $20 or so headsets that are out there may suffice as a stepping stone – just don’t let it be your last one, there’s a whole virtual universe of VR content out there waiting for you to enjoy.
+If you’re just looking to dip your toe in VR, something like Google Cardboard, or one of the $20 or so headsets that are out there may suffice as a stepping stone.
+Just don’t let it be your last one — there’s a whole virtual universe of VR content out there waiting for you to enjoy.

 Should you wait: No, there’s no need to hang on for this one.
 Grab one now, especially if you’re buying a new phone.